Chart Color Schemes

 Castle Hill - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Castle Hill-North has notable cultural diversity, with 40.5% speaking a language other than English at home and 42.9% born overseas.
-Christianity is the dominant religion at 55.1%.
-Hinduism's representation is higher here at 4.8%, compared to Greater Sydney's 8.6%.
+Castle Hill-North ranks high in cultural diversity, with 40.5% of its population speaking a language other than English at home and 42.9% born overseas.
+Christianity is the predominant religion, accounting for 55.1%.
+Hinduism is overrepresented at 4.8%, compared to Greater Sydney's 8.6%.

 Frequently Asked Questions - Diversity